gasleakdetector_web_logo

 executeCommand method

-The executeCommand(…) method designed to execute library command. executeCommand(…) is thread-safe method.
+The executeCommand(…) method is designed to execute a library command. executeCommand(…) is a thread-safe method.
 This means that the executeCommand(…) method can be safely called from any thread.
 Method declaration:

 bool executeCommand(VFilterCommand id) override;